There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 To mineral density.

 Nature is much more complex than we long believed.
 Perhaps even more intelligent.
 And this is where it became incredibly exciting for me personally.
-Because suddenly, I began to see many things in a new light, in a different way, here at STEINKRAFT.
+Because suddenly I started to see many things at STEINKRAFT anew, in a different light.

 With zeolite?